 Of course, mobile workstations have the huge benefit of being highly portable.
-The recently launched Dell Precision 5560, 5760, 7560, and 7760 mobile workstations offer GPU options ranging from the NVIDIA RTXTM A2000 up to the RTX A5000, making portable rendering work a practical possibility for an architect or visualization artist.
+The recently launched Dell Precision 5560, 5760, 7560, and 7760 mobile workstations offer GPU options ranging from the NVIDIA RTXTM A2000 up to the RTX A5000 Laptop GPU, making portable rendering work a practical possibility for a product designer, engineer or visualization artist.
 While mobile workstations are not always as powerful as desktop workstations, they are still capable of handling very demanding visualization workflows.